 Enjoy Viewing Cherry Blossoms. - Kakuzan Park -

-Kakuzan Park, or Tsuyama Castle, is chosen as one of Japan's Top 100 Cherry Blossom Viewing Sites.
-Many cherry trees were planted as part of the development of the park after the structures in castles were lost due to the Castle Abolishment Law issued by the Meiji Government in 1873.
-Bitchu Turret was reconstructed as the castle's 400th anniversary project over the period of 2004-2005.
+Kakuzan Park, or Tsuyama Castle, is one of Japan's Top 100 Cherry Blossom Viewing Sites.
+Many cherry trees were planted as part of the park development project after the structures in castles were lost due to the Castle Abolishment Law issued by the Meiji Government in 1873.
+Bitchu Turret was reconstructed as the castle's 400th-anniversary project throughout 2004-2005.

 In spring, 1,000 cherry blossom trees are in all their glory.
-Tsuyama Cherry Blossom Festival is held in and around Kakuzan Park around early April ( March 27 to April 11, 2021 ).
-In the castle site, must-see sights are: (1) the view of cherry blossoms visible from the front of Kakuzan-kan on the Sannomaru courtyard and looking like a sea of cloud below Bitchu Turret, (2) the one visible at the foot of the main part of the site, termed Honmaru, and looking like a carpet of cherry blossoms, (3) the night view of cherry blossoms, and (4) stone walls.
+Tsuyama Cherry Blossom Festival is held in and around Kakuzan Park around early April.
+There are several must-see sights.
+They include the view of cherry blossoms that is visible from Kakuzan-kan on the Sannomaru courtyard and that is visible at the foot of the crucial part of the site, called Honmaru.
+The night view of cherry blossoms and large stone walls are also admirable.
 At the festival, a lot of people come to see the cherry blossoms from all over Japan.